-- It makes students acknowledge their interest and skills so that they can find out whether they are equipped to join military services.
+- It makes them acknowledge their interest and skills so that they can find out whether they are equipped to join military services.

-Thus, the ASVAB program promotes awareness about the various careers and jobs in the Armed Forces.
-At the same time, it brings about self-awareness amongst students by allowing students to think about their interests and related career prospects, and tells them whether they have the ability to join military services.
+This program promotes awareness about careers and jobs in the Armed Forces.
+At the same time, it brings about self-awareness amongst students by allowing them to think about their interests and career prospects, or whether they have the ability to join the military services.

 What is ASVAB Program?

-The ASVAB Program aims to provide students with an overview of military services.
-The ASVAB program is also a structured way of helping students to plan their future.
-The ASVAB program is a free service that is offered to all students from the 10th to the 12th grade.
-It helps students to consider career options in the Armed Forces by making them aware of the various categories and jobs available in different branches of the Armed Forces.
+The career assessment program aims to provide students with an overview of military services.
+It is also a definite way of helping the students to plan their future.
+This program is a free service that is offered to all the students from 10th to 12th grade.
+It helps students understand the various categories and jobs available in different branches of the Armed Forces.

 The students who enroll for the program are provided both printed and web materials to help them learn more about the services.
-Students are encouraged to introspect to find out the areas they are really interested in so that they can embark on an enriching and fulfilling career.
+The students are encouraged to introspect and find out the areas of their interest so that they can embark on an enriching and fulfilling career.

-The students are provided with the ASVAB aptitude test that helps them to understand their strengths and weaknesses so that they can build on them accordingly.
-The ASVAB test also helps them to determine whether they will be eligible to join the services.
-Students are provided a score report, which includes the standard scores, the percentile scores, program score, and the score required to enlist.
+they are eligible to join the armed services.
+They are provided with a score report, which includes the standard scores, percentile scores, program score, and the score required for enlistment.

 Components of the ASVAB Program

-The ASVAB program provides students with planners and schedules that can help them understand and plan their career in a systematic way.
+The career exploration provides students with planners and schedules that can help them understand and plan their career in a systematic way.
 For example, students are provided with a 'Course Planner', which is a checklist of courses that a student needs to graduate in according to their chosen occupational aspiration.
-For example, the planner includes a list of the Basic courses required to graduate, the General courses, as well as the Specialized courses one needs to graduate in.
-This way, students can check whether their school/college offers these courses, else they might need to enroll at an institution that offers the course.
+The planner includes a list of the Basic courses required to graduate, the General courses, as well as the Specialized courses one needs to graduate in.
+In this way, students can check whether their school/college offers these courses, else they might need to enroll at an institution that offers the course.
 According to his/her liking and interest, students can note down the first and second preference of their occupational goals and plan which courses they need to take in order to focus on it.
 Thereafter, they need to talk to parents and their counselor to discuss their plan and gain more knowledge about how to prepare for it.

-Students are also provided with the 'My Educational and Career Plans Summary Sheet' that will help them plan and note down their effort towards their goals.
+Students are also provided with 'My Educational and Career Plans Summary Sheet' that helps them plan and note down their effort towards their goals.
 The sheet provides an actual insight into a student's planning and self-exploration.

-The ASVAB program is supplemented with many other resources, such as:
+The career assessment program is supplemented with many other resources, such as: